1712n/dn-institute/content/attacks/docs/reentrancy.md

 ## What is Reentrancy?

 Reentrancy is a malicious attack that can be used to exploit smart contracts.
 It occurs when an attacker is able to call back into a function before its previous invocations have completed.
-This attack targets the deterministic nature of smart contracts, allowing an attacker to change the state variables in unexpected ways.
-It's particularly problematic for functions that send Ether, as it can lead to the theft of funds.
+This attack exploits the malicious sequence of function calls in smart contracts, enabling an attacker to manipulate the contract's data in unforeseen ways.
+It's particularly problematic for functions that send Ether or any native token of EVM-compatible chains, as it can lead to the theft of funds.

 ## How do Reentrancy Attacks Work?

 Reentrancy attacks exploit the way that certain calls can be made within a contract.
-A contract's function may call another contract's function, and if the latter has a callback to the calling contract, it can lead to unexpected behavior.
-The attacker's contract can call back into the original function before the first invocation of the function has completed.
-This can cause state variables to be unexpectedly modified, leading to a wide variety of potential problems, including theft of funds or corrupted data.
+A contract's function may call another contract's function, and if the latter has a callback, which would switch an execution flow to the calling contract, it can lead to unexpected behavior.
+This can cause state variables to be unpredictably modified by the malicious contract, leading to a wide variety of potential problems, including theft of funds or corrupted data.

 ## Types of Reentrancy Attacks